 You must also set up MyID to require activation: this allows you to collect the cards, but does not make them available for use - the card must be activated by an operator or the cardholder before it can be used.

-See the Configuring a credential profile for activation section in the Administration Guide for details of the Require Activation option.
+See the Administration Guide for details of the Require Activation option.

 5.8 Requiring facial biometrics

 You can configure MyID to check that facial biometrics have been captured before authorizing card issuance.

 To set the option: